boxyhq/website/docs/admin-portal/overview.md

 - Visit the path `/api/auth/signin` on your app.
 - Enter the email address and password that matches the `NEXTAUTH_ADMIN_CREDENTIALS` and click the button **Sign In**.

-### 3. SAML Single Sign-On
+### 3. SAML/OIDC Single Sign-On

-With SAML Single Sign-On, you can sign in to the Admin Portal using your SAML Identity Provider.
-The app will redirect you to your SAML Identity Provider to sign in.
+With SAML/OIDC Single Sign-On, you can sign in to the Admin Portal using your Identity Provider.
+The app will redirect you to your Identity Provider to sign in.
 Once you've signed in, you'll be redirected back to the Admin Portal.

+Configure the following environment variables to enable SAML/OIDC Single Sign-On.

+- `ADMIN_PORTAL_SSO_TENANT`: This will be used as the tenant for the SSO connections.
+Set this to a value that is less likely to conflict with the main Enterprise SSO connections.
+- `ADMIN_PORTAL_SSO_PRODUCT`: This will be used as the product for the SSO connections.
+Set this to a value that is less likely to conflict with the main Enterprise SSO connections.

+If not set, the default values will be used which are `_jackson_boxyhq` and `_jackson_admin_portal`.

-To enable SAML Single Sign-On, you'll need to access the Admin Portal using either [Magic Links](#1-magic-links) or [Email and Password](#2-email-and-password).
-Once you've logged in, you can configure SAML Single Sign-On from the Admin Portal.
+To enable SAML/OIDC Single Sign-On, you'll need to access the Admin Portal using either [Magic Links](#1-magic-links) or [Email and Password](#2-email-and-password).
+Once you've logged in, you can configure SAML/OIDC Single Sign-On from the Admin Portal.

 Go to **Settings** > **SSO for Admin Portal** and add a new SSO connection.
 We support both SAML and OIDC protocols.